 I’m qualified in Nutritional Therapy and to teach the MB-EAT program (Mindfulness Based Eating Awareness Training).
 I’ve experienced the effects of the diet cycle first-hand, having yo-yo dieted for many years which eventually developed into an eating disorder.
 I found peace with food, eating and my weight through Mindful Eating.
 This knowledge and experience helps me to assist my clients that experience similar disordered eating patterns.

-Contact me for more information about my workshops.
+Contact me for more information about my workshops and online courses.